loldevs/jayce/README.md

 jayce
 =====

-A spectator tool, downloading games into zip archives (with GUI \o/)
+A spectator tool, downloading games into zip archives (with GUI and command line)

 Spectator file format:
 ```